joeyereiei/Power-BI-Portfolio-Projects/README.md

 ![DAX](https://img.shields.io/badge/DAX-217346?style=flat&logo=microsoft&logoColor=white)
 ![MIT](https://img.shields.io/badge/License-MIT-green.svg)

-This is my personal collection of Power BI dashboards, built to showcase and sharpen my skills in data visualization, business intelligence, and analytics.
+Welcome to my personal Power BI portfolio repository!
+Here you will find a collection of Power BI projects and dashboards that demonstrate my skills and expertise in data visualization, business intelligence, and analytics using Power BI.

+Each project lives in its own folder with its own README, data model notes, and key findings — not just screenshots.

-## Project 1: E-commerce Orders Dataset
+## Project 1: E-Commerce Sales Analytics Dashboard

-An end-to-end Power BI dashboard analyzing ~30,000 e-commerce orders — covering sales performance, product and marketing channel performance.
+A Power BI dashboard analyzing ~30,000 e-commerce orders — covering sales performance, category profitability, and what actually predicts a high-value order.

 ### Overview